 In Russia and Kazakhstan

 Nordgold has a long record of carrying out charity and sponsorship initiatives in Russia and Kazakhstan, and for several years has been implementing a number of well-established and well-known local community programmes aimed at supporting children from low-income families.
 As well ascontinuing established initiatives, Nordgold endeavours to identify new ways to support local communities and to apply new methods of engagement.
-Thus in 2015 Buryatzoloto held piloted social projects’ contests in the far-distant Muisky and Okinsky regions, aimed at stimulating the activity of social and cultural organisations in the districts and supporting initiatives to address social issues within the region.
+Thus in 2016 Buryatzoloto held social projects contests in the far-distant Muisky and Okinsky regions for the second year, aimed at stimulating the activity of social and cultural organisations in the districts and supporting initiatives to address social issues within the region.

 For many years the focus of the Suzdal mine (Kazakhstan) charity was supporting children in difficult life situations, including help to children in local orphanages.
 Suzdal provided assistance to several medical and educational kids’ institutions, orphan houses in the form of household appliances, winter clothing and footwear, creative kits, toys, strollers, sports equipment, sports uniforms and children's books.